 NYTimes releases pieces of Trump’s tax returns which show tax evasion in the guise of severe business losses over the past 15 years.
 Trump owes $73 million to the IRS and $410 million in personal loans that come due in the next three years.
-(Al Capone was ultimately nailed on tax evasion, we’ll see if that’s the card that folds Trump’s hand.)
+(Al Capone was ultimately convicted for tax evasion, we’ll see if that’s the card that folds Trump’s hand.)

 CNN reports that a lack of exercise not only affects muscle mass, but also lung capacity and brain function.
 So I went to the parking garage at NW Hospital where I climbed 8 flights of (exterior) stairs today.
-I vow to do so every other day (at minimum).
+I plan to do so at least every other day.